About Cooking Corn on the Cob Oven Easy Method

 - Remove from oven.
 Turn to easiest position so you can carefully unwrap the foil.
 Affix 2 cob holders to each and serve.

 To read more about corn and its history, click here.
-For looking for some popular corn cob holders, see below.

 How to Shuck Corn Easy (aka How to Peel Corn Easy)